Is your side business having a tough time getting off the ground?

-It comes from engagement and connecting with them in an ongoing basis.
+It comes from engagement and connecting with them on an ongoing basis.
 It also means delivering value and not just asking for them to buy something, and it could also mean having a solid reputation.

-One way I know of to gain trust faster is to be associated with other people that are trusted.
+One way I know of to gain trust faster is to be associated with other people who are trusted.
 For example, if you have a podcast and you interview someone that is trustworthy it’s likely people will trust you because you know and associate with them.

-Q7: Are You Offering the Right Product or Service That Will Give Them the Solution They are Looking For?
+Q7: Are You Offering the Right Product or Service That Will Give Them the Solution They Are Looking For?

-Finally are you even offering the right product or service?
+Finally, are you even offering the right product or service?
 This comes down to the solution people are looking for.

 How to Fix this Issue: If you’ve already created the product and no one is buying or worse only a few people bought, get in touch with those people and see if you can arrange a call on Skype.

-The results you get from this will likely be eye opening and more than likely you’ll realize pretty quickly what your target audience really does want.
+The results you get from this will likely be eye-opening and more than likely you’ll realize pretty quickly what your target audience really does want.